jacops/kubers/README.md

 ## Authentication

-Every secret manager service requires a user to authenticate against.
+Every secrets manager service requires a user to authenticate against.
 While this responsibility is offloaded from your application, the sidecar container still needs to do this.

 Below is the guide on how to authenticate against different service providers.